[ Printer Friendly Version ] [ Report Abuse ]

 Background: Font color:

 Lavinia and I ate lunch together in the Great Hall after the Quidditch match.
 We were still a little cold from being outside in the rain, so the selection of hot soups and stews on the table were welcomed wholeheartedly.
 I ladled myself an enormous bowl of beef stew and allowed its rich warmth to fill me up.
-The Great Hall was much louder than it had been at breakfast since most of the students were celebrating Gryffindor’s surprise win over Slytherin.
+The Great Hall was much louder than it had been at breakfast, most of the students celebrating Gryffindor’s surprise win over Slytherin with gusto.

-“I’m so relieved that Harry Potter managed to pull it off in the end.”
+“I’m so relieved Harry Potter managed to pull it off in the end.”
 Lavinia stated as she picked at her salad.
-“Slytherin has won the Quidditch cup ever since I started working here.
+“Slytherin’s won the Quidditch Cup ever since I started working here.
 Gets a bit boring after a while.”

 “I would imagine,” I said after hastily swallowing a burning hot spoonful of stew.
 Truthfully, though, I was a little disappointed.
 I had been rooting for Slytherin since it was Professor Snape’s team.

 We ate in silence for a while.
-I think Lavinia was a little tired since she had a late class the night before.
-I chewed on a warm piece of bread and butter thoughtfully, wondering if Slytherin still was in the running for the Quidditch cup.
+I think Lavinia was a little tired from teaching a late class the night before.
+I chewed on a warm piece of bread and butter thoughtfully, wondering if Slytherin still was in the running for the Quidditch Cup.
 I wasn’t really familiar with the particulars of the sport.